dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > Below is a screenshot from a recent paper on XAI -- explainable
 > artificial intelligence -- where the financial assessment of
-> loan-applicants is indexed and can be rationalized.[^heloc-xai]
+> loan-applicants is indexed and can be rationalized.[^heloc-xai] This
+> is a simplicial complex, a special kind of graph, which approximates
+> the topological nooks and crannies of the hyperplane.
+See those
+> little strings on the outside of the graph?
+Those are extreme
+> topological features -- or *extremely normal* topological features
+> in rare cases, perhaps...

 ![HELOC XAI](/img/posts/2018-12-14-material-conception-of-soul/heloc-xai.jpg)

-When the rationalist's additively constructed beliefs render themselves overly-deterministic, then they not only become more predictable, but become less capable of predicting the behavior of others. perturbation of noise is required to scan the space of your adversaries decision trees and forests.
+When the rationalist's additively constructed beliefs render themselves overly-deterministic, then they not only become more predictable, but become less capable of predicting the behavior of others.
+Perturbation of noise is required to scan the space of your adversaries decision trees and forests.
 There are discretized conceptions of decision trees, but also continuous or analytical conceptions.
 These are critical for enhancing the performance of